mcdaley/mcdaley-blog/content/calculating-market-size/index.md

   />
 </div>

-Our scooter rideshare company has just received VC funding and we now have to build and launch our product as quickly as possible and within budget.
+After securing VC funding for our scooter rideshare company, we now have to build and launch our product as quickly as possible and within budget.
 Human tendency is to overestimate the number of users and the number of requests per minute that a new app/website must support.

 When the expected traffic is overestimated then we fall into the trap of making the backend architecture too complicated because we think we need to handle >100 times more requests then the application will actually receive.
 Increasing the complexity of the server architecture dramatically increases the amount of development and testing needed to launch a site without providing any benefit to users.